ap--/python-seabreeze/docs/source/install.rst

     while, but slowly phased out.

 .. attention::
-    Before version 1 conda packages for seabreeze were named *python-seabreeze*.
+    - Before version 1 conda packages for seabreeze were named *python-seabreeze*.
 This has now changed to be consistent with the pypi package naming.
+    - It's recommended to install the conda-forge package when in a conda environment, instead of installing via pip.

 Building seabreeze manually
 ---------------------------